icann/test-root/README.md

 additonal description.
 If set to `true`, when the command emits a trust anchor for a root with two KSKs, the trust anchor will _not_ be the correct trust
 anchor: it will be for the KSK that did not sign the ZSKs.
-This is probably only useful for testing a KSK rollover such as that on October 11, 2017.
+This is probably only useful for testing a KSK rollover such as that took place on October 11, 2018.

 ## License

 See the `LICENSE` file.

-## Future features

-* Add algorithims other than RSA.

-* The zone that is used for the root server naming should be signed like .net is signed.